Here are OOPs interview questions and answers for fresher as well experienced candidates to get their dream job.

 An abstract class is a class which cannot be instantiated.
 Creation of an object is not possible with an abstract class, but it can be inherited.
 An abstract class can contain only an Abstract method.
 Java allows only abstract method in abstract class while other languages allow non-abstract method as well.

 17) What is a ternary operator?

 The ternary operator is said to be an operator which takes three arguments.
 Arguments and results are of different data types, and it depends on the function.
 The ternary operator is also called a conditional operator.

 18) What is the use of finalize method?

 Finalize method helps to perform cleanup operations on the resources which are not currently used.
 Finalize method is protected, and it is accessible only through this class or by a derived class.

-19. What are different types of arguments?
+19) What are the different types of arguments?

-- Call by Value – Value passed will get modified only inside the function, and it returns the same value whatever it is passed it into the function.
+- Call by Value – Value passed will get modified only inside the function, and it returns the same value whatever it is passed into the function.

 - Call by Reference – Value passed will get modified in both inside and outside the functions and it returns the same or different value.

 The super keyword is used to invoke the overridden method, which overrides one of its superclass methods.
 This keyword allows to access overridden methods and also to access hidden members of the superclass.